-AN-X3-MOD-MON Module Overview
+AN-X3-MOD-MAS Module Overview

-The AN-X3-MOD-MON allows an Ethernet/IP Client such as ControlLogix to monitor Modicon S908 RIO network I/O data.
+The AN-X3-MOD-MAS allows an Ethernet/IP Client such as ControlLogix to control Modicon S908 remote I/O.

-The module monitors inputs and outputs on the S908 network.
+The module acts as a scanner on the S908 network, reading inputs and writing outputs.
 The module supports 800 series and Quantum remote drops.
 It supports up to 32 drops.
-In monitor mode, the AN-X3-MOD-MON never transmits on the Modicon network.